+31 March 2012 \$ 31 March 2011 \$

+Assets

+Level 1

+Financial assets designated at fair value through profit or loss at inception:

+Listed equities 12,924,817 3,974,505

+Level 2

-Assets Level 1 31 March 2011 \$ 31 March 2010 \$ Financial assets designated at fair value through profit or loss at inception: Listed equities 3,974,505 751,278 Level 2 Financial assets designated at fair value through profit or loss at inception: Unlisted/OTC equities 272,713 84,374
+Financial assets designated at fair value through profit or loss at inception:

+Listed equities 553,500

+Unlisted/OTC equities 289,252 272,713

+842,752 272,713

-The valuation of the Trusts' holdings of listed equity securities are based on quoted market prices in active markets, and therefore classified within level 1.
+The valuation of the majority of the Trusts' holdings of listed equity securities are based on quoted market prices in active markets, and therefore classified within level 1.
 The Trust does not adjust the quoted price for these instruments.

-The Trust's holdings of unlisted equity securities are valued based on quoted market prices in markets that are not considered to be active and are therefore classified within level 2.
+The Trust has a holding in a single listed equity security for which quoted market prices are only published occasionally and therefore the market for that security is not considered to be active.
+The Trust's holdings of unlisted equity securities and OTC equity securities are valued based on quoted market prices in markets that are also not considered to be active.
+These financial assets are therefore classified within level 2.